TG9541/stm8ef/README.md

 ## About Forth

-Forth works by defining new words with "phrases" consisting of existing words, strings or numbers.
+Forth works by defining new words with "phrases" consisting of existing words, numbers or strings.
 A simple "Hello World" in Forth looks like this:

 ```Forth
 : hello ."
 Hello World!" ;
 ```

 The Forth language is so simple that you can learn the basics in a snap, e.g., with the [STM8 eForth Walk-Through](https://github.com/TG9541/stm8ef/wiki/STM8-eForth-Programming).
+Forth has no real syntax but good design results in readable phrases (e.g. `15 deg left servo turn-by` or `center right servo turn-to`).

-Data flows on a stack from one word to the next and in most cases there is no need for temporary variables.
-Not only this leads to very good code density but it also simplifies testing.
+Forth is a stack based language: data flows on the data stack from one word to the next and in most cases there is no need for temporary variables.

+The Forth programming style encourages "factoring" functionality.
+This leads to very good code density but it also simplifies testing.
 Forth is a "low level" language that offers a high level of abstraction: even words for control structures like `IF ...
-THEN` are just immediately interpreted Forth words.
+THEN` are just Forth words that compile code.

-Forth has no real syntax but good design results in readable phrases (e.g. `15 deg left servo turn-by` or `center right servo turn-to`).

 The best feature of Forth is that it allows interactive testing of words and phrases.
 An embedded system can be used as its own application oriented test environment!